 Corn (Zea mays) is actually a member of a family of annual grasses and while it doesn’t produce showy petals, it does have bath male and female flowers on each plant.
 The male flowers are called the tassel.
 That’s the part that looks like grass gone to seed that blooms at the top of the stalk.
 As the tassel ripens, pollen is shed from the center spike downward to the lower fronds.
 The female parts of the stalk are the ears located at leaf junctions and the female flowers are the silks.
 Each strand of silk is connected to one kernel of corn.

 Pollination occurs when pollen touches the strand of silk.
 This seems like pollination should be easy.
 The pollen drifting down from the tassel should pollinate the ears below, right?
 Wrong!
-97% of an ear’s pollination comes from other plants, which is why it is important to know when and how to pollinate corn.
+97 percent of an ear’s pollination comes from other plants, which is why it is important to know when and how to pollinate corn.

 Timing for Hand Pollinating Corn